 Individual need for sleep varies; however the typical sleep pattern in 24 hours is 7 to 9 hours.
-Age, emotional disturbances, certain health conditions and general habits may sometime lead to sleep disorders where an individual either can’t sleep at night or awakens often during the night.
+Age, emotional disturbances, certain health conditions such as Chronic head aches and general habits may sometime lead to sleep disorders where an individual either can’t sleep at night or awakens often during the night.

 An analysis of why you can’t sleep at night can help establish the real cause behind your sleepless nights.
 It is important to identify the causes, as the solution may well lie there in.
 Here is a list of what you can do to examine the causes that need to be eliminated for you to get a good night’s sleep.